F-Zero: Plot

-While there were originally four F-Zero pilots in the first game, this has grown with each title to over forty characters in the later games of the series.
+While there were originally four F-Zero pilots in the first game, this has grown with each game to more than 40 characters in the later games of the series.
 Each character has their own unique vehicle, story and reason for entering the F-Zero Grand Prix, but the most well known character is Captain Falcon.
 The winner of the Grand Prix receives a huge sum of prize money, but many pilots have been lost pursuing it.

 The F-Zero games are derived from the 20th and 21st century Formula One races and the fictitious F-Max Grand Prix races from the 24th century.
 The games portray races in the future as having come under the influence of wealthy ex-space merchants.
 They thought that a fast and violent race would be an effective way to get people to gamble, so the ex-merchants established the F-Zero Execution Project.
 The F-Zero Grand Prix dates to the 26th century, and is still sponsored by the wealthy elite who originally organized the Execution Project for those events.
 These races feature the most technologically advanced racing machines, competing in numerous circuits of fast-paced action.
 It is known for its wild fans, and usually eccentric competitors.
 Winners of the Grand Prix receive large sums of money, as well as a great deal of prestige throughout the universe.

 The F-Zero games are primarily set on a futuristic Earth in the 26th century, although some games take place much earlier and some circuits have been set on different planets.
 F-Zero X defined the F-Max Grand Prix as the precursor to the F-Zero races which took place during the 24th century.
-According to the American version of F-Zero GX, the greatest driver in the F-Max Grand Prix was Sterling LaVaughn; a statement that would lead to inconsistencies in the sequence of events of F-Zeros storyline.

 F-Zero begins in the year 2560 where the human race's countless encounters with alien life forms throughout the universe greatly expanded Earth's social framework resulting in trade, technology transfer, and cultural interchange are carried out on an interplanetary basis.
 An association of wealthy space merchants created the "F-Zero Grand Prix", in an attempt to add some excitement to their opulent lifestyles.
 When the first race was held, people were angered at the brutality of the competition, due to the various obstacles and traps along the raceway.
 As time passed, however, they became accustomed to these dangers, and even began to demand more excitement and danger in the races.
 Winning the F-Zero championship soon became the highest claim to fame in the universe.
 This period of time is called the "old-school" F-Zero days where the rules seemed non-existent in F-Zero X.